deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 "As always."
 Moses agreed.
 "Fire away."

 "Power requirements are huge.
-That's not a design flaw, it's just how the damn thing works, so your hopes of developing a light version for ships…" Cardwell shrugged "Sorry Moses.
+That's not a design flaw, it's just how the damn thing works, so your hopes of developing a light version for ships..."
+Cardwell shrugged "Sorry Moses.
 Not happening.
 Not unless you wanna make the ships twice as big and fill all that space with capacitors."

 Cardwell was one of the few people who used Moses' given name.
 It was refreshingly straightforward, and he never strayed over the line into disrespect.